AWS Core Specification#

 HTTP response checksums#

 When a client receives a response for an operation which has the httpChecksum trait where the requestValidationModeMember property is set, the client MUST look up the input member represented by the property's value.
-If the input member is set to ENABLED, the client MUST perform best-effort validation of checksum values returned in the HTTP response.
+If the input member is set to ENABLED, the client MUST perform validation of checksum returned in the HTTP response.

 A client MUST raise an error if the response checksum to validate does not match computed checksum of the response payload for the same checksum algorithm.